Skip to main content

 Frequently asked questions

-Yes.
-Checking, savings, money market, and certificate accounts at GECU can be retitled to a trust.
-Visit a branch with your full trust agreement or Certificate of Trust, government-issued photo ID for all trustees, and the trust tax identification number (EIN) or SSN for revocable trusts.
-IRA accounts cannot be retitled to a trust, but you can name a trust as the IRA beneficiary.
-At least one trustee must be eligible for GECU membership.
+Yes for checking, savings, money market, and certificate accounts.
+Visit any branch with your full trust agreement or Certificate of Trust, government-issued photo ID for all trustees, and the trust tax identification number (EIN for irrevocable trusts; grantor SSN for revocable trusts).
+IRA accounts cannot be retitled to a trust at any institution, but you can name a trust as the IRA beneficiary.
+Note that at least one trustee on the trust-titled account must independently qualify for GECU membership (live, work, worship, or attend school in an eligible OH / KY / IN county, or be a Select Employer Group member or family of an existing member).

-Membership is open to anyone who lives, works, worships, or attends school in eligible counties across Southwest Ohio (including Hamilton, Butler, Warren, Clermont, and others), Northern Kentucky (including Boone, Campbell, Kenton, and others), and Southeast Indiana (including Dearborn, Franklin, and others).
-Employees of Select Employer Groups (SEGs) and immediate family members of current members are also eligible.
-Visit gecreditunion.org/about/gecu/who-we-are/membership-eligibility for the full list of eligible counties.
+Membership is open to anyone who lives, works, worships, or attends school in an eligible county across Southwest Ohio (28 counties including Hamilton, Butler, Warren, Clermont, Franklin, Montgomery), Northern Kentucky (Boone, Bourbon, Campbell, Fayette, Grant, Harrison, Kenton, Pendleton, Scott), or Southeast Indiana (Dearborn, Franklin, Ohio, Switzerland, Union).
+Employees of Select Employer Groups and immediate family of current members also qualify.
+For a trust-titled account, at least one trustee must independently meet one of these eligibility paths.
+Full list: https://www.gecreditunion.org/about/gecu/who-we-are/membership-eligibility.

 SimplyTrustSimplyTrust Editorial·Updated April 8, 2026